 Why GLAY’s Members Have Stayed Close for 30 Years After Overcoming Breakup and Struggles

-In order to promote the memorial year tour, vocalist TERU (53) and leader and guitarist TAKURO (53) have been making energetic appearances in the media, where they have revealed how well the members get along.
+To promote the memorial year tour, lead vocalist TERU (53) and guitarist and leader TAKURO (53) have been energetically appearing in the media, where their strong camaraderie has been revealed.

-Starting with “HOWEVER” (1997), “GLAY” had a string of million-seller hits in the late 1990s.
-In the same year, their first best album “REVIEW-BEST OF GLAY” sold 4.8 million copies, making them one of Japan’s leading bands.
-Surprisingly, however, the band’s financial situation at the time was difficult.
+GLAY started with their hit HOWEVER (1997) and in the late ’90s, they continuously produced million-selling hits.
+In the same year, their first best-of album REVIEW – BEST OF GLAY sold 4.8 million copies, solidifying their status as one of Japan’s leading bands.
+Surprisingly, however, their financial situation at the time was tough.

-In October 2009, the Tokyo District Court ruled that the copyrights to the songs written after November 2005 belonged to GLAY and awarded the company 670 million yen in copyright royalties to GLAY, thus settling the case.
+In October 2009, the Tokyo District Court ruled that “the copyright to songs after November 2005 belongs to GLAY,” and ordered U Co. to pay 670 million yen in royalties to GLAY, bringing the matter to a close,” explained the source.

 We welcome your information and tip-offs to “FRIDAY Digital”.
 Please send your information to the information form below or to the official X.